Changelog

 It should not be read as proof that every item below is production-ready across all deployment models.

-v4.0.0 — The Octagon Release (Current Stable)
+v4.3.3 — The Octagon Release (March 2026)

 This major release consolidates the Octagon Architecture as the industrial standard for autonomous agent governance, transitioning from the 7-pillar Heptagon to a complete 8-pillar resilient framework.